 In Ronan, the traffic is often congested due to the highway traveling through Ronan’s busy downtown area.
 The problem worsens in the summer when tourists and recreationists head north to the lakes and Glacier National Park.
 Traffic is expected to increase significantly in the years to come.

-Ronan - Urban
+Ronan - North

-The Ronan - Urban Project would begin at Brooke Lane and widen the existing road to 3 or 4 lanes, with a center turn lane.
-In the town of Ronan, US 93 will be changed to a one-way couplet with northbound travel continuing on the existing US 93 and southbound travel moving to 1st Avenue SW which will be reconstructed.
-Traffic signals will be installed at Eisenhower and Buchanan Streets and at Round Butte Road for both directions of travel.
-Sidewalk connections will be maintained through town and will connect to pathways to the south and north of the project.
+The Ronan - Urban project begins at Brooke Lane in the rural area to the south of Ronan, where the highway will be widened to 3 or 4 lanes with a center turn lane.
+Within the Ronan town limit, US 93 will become a one-way couplet with northbound travel continuing on the existing US 93 and southbound travel moving to a reconstructed 1st Avenue SW.
+Traffic signals will be installed at Eisenhower Street, Buchanan Street, and Round Butte Road.
+Sidewalk connections will be maintained through town and connect to pathways to the south and north of the project.

 Ronan – Urban is currently in the design phase, and a construction date has not yet been determined.
 Much more work needs to be done on this segment which requires extensive right-of-way acquisition and utility relocation along US 93 and on 1st Avenue SW in the town of Ronan.